cubic1271/bro-plugin-instrumentation/README.md

 ### Building ###

-_NOTE_ OS/X requires rebuilding / relinking bro before the syshook libraries will work as intended.
-TODO: document how to do this.
+_NOTE_ OS/X requires rebuilding / relinking bro before the syshook libraries will work as intended.  _TODO_: document how to do this.

 * build the syshook shared libraries (via 'make preload').
 * make and install the plugin (via 'make install').